postinternetsyndrome/postinternetsyndrome.github.io/docs/_posts/2023-02-16-parhelion-release-notes-ii.md

   - [Skulljack](#skulljack)
   - [Wetwork Refit](#wetwork-refit)

+> **Update 2023-02-21**
+- Rewrote the Ika section since I didn't realize it was actually the very final card to receive the interface treatment.

 ## What you need to know
 There are relatively few changes of particular note in this CTU, which to many will be good news.
 We were spared this time the type of stealth functional changes that in previous CTUs have occasionally snuck in under the radar and surprised people in tournaments.